NangunooriAbhinav/Yoink/README.md

 # Yoink

-**Yoink** is a simple command-line tool for converting images between different formats.
-It currently supports converting images to JPEG and PNG formats.
+**Yoink** is a versatile command-line tool for converting files between different formats.
+It currently supports converting images to JPEG and PNG formats, as well as converting documents to PDF format.

 ## Features

 - Convert images to JPEG or PNG format.
+- Convert documents to PDF format.
 - Easy-to-use command-line interface.

 ## Installation